 Here, six ways to lock in your fitness goals.

 1. Make it non-negotiable

-Exercise isn’t easy and even the most committed gym-goers find it difficult to develop a fitness routine at first.
-According to a recent GoodLife poll, the majority of long-term members owe their success to making fitness a non-negotiable part of their schedule.
-Think of your daily exercise routine as paid work, only to be missed due to illness or injury.
+Exercise isn’t easy, and even the most committed gym-goer finds it difficult to develop a fitness routine at first.
+According to a 2017 GoodLife poll, the majority of long-term members owe their success to making fitness a non-negotiable part of their schedule.
+Think of your daily exercise routine as paid work only to be missed due to illness or injury.
 Eventually, the daily task will become less daunting and more rewarding.